 Ghapama is a bright and mouth-watering dish that symbolizes unity and friendship.
 In the old days in Armenia, not a single festive table was complete without ghapama.

+Whether it is a wedding, New Year, or Christmas, a golden pot with sweet pilaf has always stood in its place of honor.
 It was placed in front of the newlyweds as a sign of wishes for a sweet and long life together.
 This tradition is still observed in many Armenian families.

-Ghapama is a festive dish that gathers friends, relatives, and family members.
+Just like Armenian Tolma Ghapama is a festive dish that gathers friends, relatives, and family members.

 Ghapama is prepared by removing the insides of the pumpkin.
 The top of the pumpkin is cut off.
 Boiled rice, nuts, and dried fruits such as chopped almonds, apples, apricots, plums, dates, prunes, and raisins are added inside of the pumpkin.

 The pumpkin is closed on top with a cut lid, wrapped in foil, and placed in the oven.
-Cooking times may vary.
-Usually, it takes from 40 minutes to 1.5 hours.
+Cooking times may vary, but they usually take 40 minutes to 1.5 hours.
+The pumpkin is baked until soft and then served.
+Before use, the pumpkin is cut from top to bottom into slices.

 Where to Eat Ghapama in Yerevan